About us

 Plus icon

-Passports: It is a mandatory requirement that you travel to South Africa with at least two blank passport pages per country visited and that your passport is valid for a minimum of 6 months after date of travel..
+Passports: It is a mandatory requirement that you travel to South Africa with at least two blank passport pages per country visited and that your passport is valid for a minimum of 6 months after date of travel.
 If there is insufficient space in the passport then entry into a country could be denied.

-Is immunization important?
+Is immunisation important?

 Plus icon